 Ministerial Statement of Expectations

-A Ministerial Statement of Expectation was issued by the Minister for Health.
-It articulates the Minister's expectations for regulator performance and improvement for the period 2017-2018 to 2018-2019.
+A Ministerial Statement of Expectation (word) was issued by the Minister for Health.
+It articulates the Minister's expectations for regulator performance and improvement for the period 2019-2021.

-The department's Radiation Team has responded to the Statement of Expectation with an action plan.
+The department's Radiation Team has responded to the Statement of Expectation with an action plan (word).

 Read more about Ministerial Statements of Expectations for regulators.